Sessions releases heavily redacted record of foreign contacts

 Sessions recused himself from the federal investigation into Russian meddling in the election after media reports revealed he held undisclosed meetings with Kislyak.
 Sessions admitted to having the interactions, but said they were held in his capacity as a U.S. senator, a position he occupied for 20 years before becoming attorney general.

+Former FBI Director James Comey, whom Trump fired in May, testified that his agency had information on Sessions that would lead them to believe his continued involvement in the federal probe would be "problematic."

+It was later reported that Sessions had another undisclosed interaction with Kislyak at the Mayflower Hotel in Washington in April 2016.
+Sessions told the Senate Intelligence Committee that he had no recollection of the interaction.

-The meetings are being investigated as part of the federal probe into the Russian meddling in the election now handled by Special Counsel Robert Mueller, a former director of the Federal Bureau of Investigation.
+Special Counsel Robert Mueller, a former director of the Federal Bureau of Investigation is now leading the investigation into Russian meddling in the election.

-Read the redacted document here%20SF86.pdf
+Read the full document tmsnrt.rs/2ueV9Ct